 Reach out to Staver Accident Injury Lawyers, P.C. through our online form or at (312) 236-2900.
 We offer free initial consultations.

-Understanding the Burden of Proof in a Personal Injury Case
+The Burden of Proof in an Illinois Personal Injury Case

 When you file a personal injury lawsuit in Illinois, you become the plaintiff—the party responsible for proving that someone else’s negligence caused your injuries.
 Because you’re the one making the claim, the law requires you to prove the defendant is at fault.
 Even in civil cases, courts start with the presumption that the defendant is not liable.
 To recover compensation, you must overcome that presumption by presenting evidence that shows the defendant acted negligently.